ChrisWhealy/Cordova-Create/README.md

 * `runPrepare : Boolean`

-  Determines whether "cordova prepare" should be run after all teh plugins have been added
+  Determines whether `cordova prepare` should be run after all the plugins have been added

 * `pluginList : [String]`